-Application: This appendix applies to employers who operate schools or other educational institutions for children from kindergarten through the 12th grade (or any portion thereof).
-To the degree this appendix provides specific guidance, it supersedes the requirements for physical distancing, the use of masks, face coverings, or face shields, and sanitation of the COVID-19 Temporary Rule (OAR 437-001-0744); to the degree a situation is not addressed by the specific language of this appendix, the requirements of the rule apply.
-In addition, certain activities (for example, those involving recreation and sports) may be addressed by other appendices.

-Note: In accordance with Oregon Health Authority Statewide Mask, Face Covering, Face Shield Guidance and subsection (3)(b) of the Temporary Rule for COVID-19, it is strongly recommended, but not required, that individuals wear a mask or face covering as source control instead of a face shield alone.

-Note: Although this appendix is based upon the workplace health portions of Ready Schools, Safe Learners, published by the Oregon Department of Education and the Oregon Health Authority, it does not address many other issues included in that document, including those related specifically to student health and to decisions about whether to open on-site educational activities.
+- Application: This appendix applies to employers who operate schools or other educational institutions for children from kindergarten through the 12th grade (or any portion thereof).
+To the degree this appendix provides specific guidance, it supersedes the requirements for physical distancing, the use of masks, face coverings, or face shields, and sanitation of the COVID-19 [temporary] Rule (OAR 437-001-0744); to the degree a situation is not addressed by the specific language of this appendix, the requirements of the rule apply.
+In addition, certain activities (for example, those involving recreation and sports) may be addressed by other appendices. - Note: In accordance with Oregon Health Authority Statewide Mask, Face Covering, Face Shield Guidance and subsection (3)(b) of the [temporary] Rule for COVID-19, it is strongly recommended, but not required, that individuals wear a mask or face covering as source control instead of a face shield alone. - Note: Although this appendix is based upon the workplace health portions of Ready Schools, Safe Learners, published by the Oregon Department of Education and the Oregon Health Authority, it does not address many other issues included in that document, including those related specifically to student health and to decisions about whether to open on-site educational activities.
 Employers operating schools therefore must be familiar with that guidance as well.
-Additional guidance can be found in the U.S. Centers for Disease Control and Prevention's "Strategies for Protecting K-12 School Staff from COVID=19"

-A. General Operations.
-As districts plan and implement the requirements and recommendations included in this guidance, will necessarily need to consider a continuum of levels of risk when some requirements (or recommendations) cannot be fully accommodated.
+Additional guidance can be found in the U.S. Centers for Disease Control and Prevention's "Strategies for Protecting K-12 School Staff from COVID-19" - A. General Operations.
+As districts plan and implement the requirements and recommendations included in this guidance, they will necessarily need to consider a continuum of levels of risk when some requirements (or recommendations) cannot be fully accommodated.
 When it is necessary to adjust implementation of this appendix because it is not possible to fully comply, school operators must take other steps to mitigate the risks.

-For example, maintaining physical distance (6 feet apart from others) is best.
-There will be times when this is not possible based on a necessary activity or the available space is limited.
-Steps to minimize the risks of such close proximity activities could include ensuring it is for a short duration, ensuring handwashing immediately before and after, avoiding touching your face, teaching safe etiquette for coughing and sneezing, and/or using the required mask, face covering, or face shield (unless the nature of the interaction also makes their use impossible).
+For example, while maintaining physical distance (6 feet apart from others) is best.
+There [will] may be [times] instances when [this] such separation is not possible based on a necessary activity or the available space is limited.
+Steps to minimize the risks of such close proximity activities could include ensuring it is for a short duration, ensuring handwashing immediately before and after, avoiding touching your face, teaching safe etiquette for coughing and sneezing, and using source control such as a [the required] mask, face covering, or face shield (unless the nature of the interaction also makes their use impossible).